 Nightguards & Mouthguards

-Similar to a nightguard, we also offer mouthguards to protect your smile while playing sports, preventing expensive and painful injuries.
+Similar to a nightguard, we also offer mouthguards to protect your smile while playing sports and prevent expensive, painful injuries.
 Our nightguards and mouthguards will be custom molded to you, right here in our office.

-With early identification, the progression of the symptoms can be stopped — even reversed.
+With early identification, the progression of the symptoms can be stopped and even reversed.

 Sealants are primarily performed on children, but they’re also a great treatment for adults.
 The application of dental sealants can help prevent tooth decay on the chewing surface of your teeth.
 They’re safe, BPA-free, and can protect you and your child’s teeth for years to come.